cmd-ntrf/slurmformspawner/README.md

 }
 ```

-#### `profiles_args`
+#### `profile_args`
-`profiles_args` is a dictionary where the keys are labels that are used in a JavaScript function to set values of the form according values specified in the `params` sub dictionary.
+`profile_args` is a dictionary where the keys are labels that are used in a JavaScript function to set values of the form according values specified in the `params` sub dictionary.

 Each dictionary has the following keys:
 - `name` (required): string that will appear in the Spawner form